core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option title="The Object-Security Option" artwork-align="center"}

 The Object-Security option SHALL be empty (length zero), and the payload of the OSCOAP message is the compressed COSE object.
 An endpoint receiving a non-empty Object-Security option SHALL treat it as malformed and reject it.
 An endpoint receiving a CoAP message without payload, that also contains an Object-Security option SHALL treat it as malformed and reject it.

 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
+Whether error responses contain the Object-Security option depends on the error type (see {{processing}}).

 Since the payload and most options are encrypted {{protected-fields}}, and the corresponding plain text message fields of the original are not included in the OSCOAP message, the processing of these fields does not expand the total message size.